We may earn affiliate commissions for the recommended products. Learn more.

 astrill macos

 There are some cuts in functionality, too.
-For example, split tunneling is limited only to web browsers.
-Which is a strange limitation to have considering they support Smart mode just fine.
+For example, split tunneling is limited only to web browsers, which is a strange limitation considering it support Smart Mode just fine.

 Otherwise, OpenVPN connections seemed to be working a little better on macOS than on Windows.
 There were no frequent disconnects, and the overall connection experience was smoother.